jackyzha0/quartz/content/Svelte.md

 </style>
 ```

 In this example, we have a Svelte component that displays a heading, paragraph, and a button.
 When the button is clicked, the `handleClick` function is called, which displays an alert with the name variable interpolated.
-The component also includes some basic styling using [[./CSS|CSS]] in the `<style>` block.
+The component also includes some basic styling using [[CSS|CSS]] in the `<style>` block.